 - Defending claims that are brought by litigants in person;

 - Complex preliminary issues such as whether the claimant has a protected characteristic (which includes but is not limited to being disabled, pregnant or observing a particular religion) (if this is not agreed by the parties);

 - If it is an automatic unfair dismissal claim;

 - Allegations of discrimination which are linked to the dismissal

-We may sometimes need to instruct barristers to work on your case, only where we deem it necessary, the fees for Barristers vary and their fees range between £300-£950 per hour depending on experience and complexity of the case.
+We may sometimes need to instruct barristers to work on your case, only where we deem it necessary, the fees for Barristers vary and their fees range between £450-£650 per hour (plus VAT) depending on the experience and complexity of the case.
 These will be discussed with you beforehand.